Xeni Jardin: Life and work

 Jardin is also involved in television and radio work.
 In 2003, she began contributing the "Xeni Tech" segment for NPR's show Day to Day, and has appeared as a guest on the NewsHour with Jim Lehrer to discuss The Washington Post's decision to remove their comments section (a step Boing Boing had also taken).
 She has made appearances on CNN, Fox News, MSNBC and ABC World News Tonight, and was featured on the BBC Radio 5 show Pods and Blogs discussing her work at Boing Boing.
 Jardin was the host and executive producer of the Webby recognized Boing Boing Video series.
 Boing Boing Video (originally branded as Boing Boing TV) was initially offered exclusively on Virgin America flights in 2007.
 Alongside technology and culture, Jardin has been covering the aftermath and atrocities that resulted from the Guatemalan Civil War since 2007.

 In 2008, Jardin was the executive producer of the web series SPAMasterpiece Theater.
 Each episode features a dramatization of email spam, while the later episodes featured dramatic readings of email spam by humorist John Hodgman.
 In the third episode "Love Song of Kseniya," Jardin reads her own email spam.

 A June 2008 controversy over Jardin's deleting from public view all posts and links associated with sex blogger Violet Blue in the wake of a falling-out led to discussions about journalism ethics and standards and media transparency.

 On December 1, 2011, she live-blogged her first mammogram, which returned a positive diagnosis of breast cancer.
 Since her treatment and recovery she has become an outspoken advocate for the Affordable Care Act.

 In 2012, Jardin became one of the initial supporters of the Freedom of the Press Foundation.
 In December 2016, after a dispute with Julian Assange regarding the supposed relations between WikiLeaks and the Trump campaign, she resigned from its board, citing health reasons.
-In February 2021, Jardin left Boing Boing.

 In 2019, Jardin replied "Homie what set you from" on Twitter, after claiming that Nancy Pelosi was "gangsta checkin'" Donald Trump and that only people from Los Angeles would understand.
 This, and her tweets claiming that Jeffrey Epstein and Ghislaine Maxwell were both gay, garnered a decent amount of media backlash.

+In February 2021, Jardin left Boing Boing.